-It now extends in many circles where they are now giving companion dogs a status non-existent amongst any social species in the world as in the current belief amongst some in the dog training world amongst that dog training is only scientific and humane if it is “all positive”, all the time.
+It now extends in many circles where they are now giving companion dogs a status non-existent amongst any social species in the world as in the current belief amongst some in the dog training world amongst that dog training is only scientific and humane if it is “‘All Positive/Force-Free'”, all the time.

 I have yet to see any legitimate support for the alleged science behind this philosophy in the real scientific community that applies to companion dog ownership (try evolutionary biology for starters).
 Even so, where it is marginally legitimate, it’s one thing for a bunch of orcas trapped in an aquarium but quite another in the open ocean.
 It’s one thing in a dog agility context and quite another in and around the complexity of a home.
 Based on the number of dogs I come across in my work negatively impacted by the philosophy, (not science if applied to real-world companion dog ownership realities) a strong argument can be made that it is in fact inhumane.

-I am going to add lest you embrace another common logical fallacy perpetrated by the ‘all positive’ all the time acolytes that just because I do not believe in ‘all positive’ it does not mean I believe that the answer is ‘might is right’ training.
+I am going to add lest you embrace another common logical fallacy perpetrated by the ”All Positive/Force-Free” all the time acolytes that just because I do not believe in ”All Positive/Force-Free” it does not mean I believe that the answer is ‘might is right’ training.

-I have seen far too many dogs messed up, some permanently, some even euthanized due to well-meaning but off base ‘all positive’ dog trainers and companion dog owners that fell for their “pet parent”, “fur baby” super status anthropomorphization.
+I have seen far too many dogs messed up, some permanently, some even euthanized due to well-meaning but off base ”All Positive/Force-Free” dog trainers and companion dog owners that fell for their “pet parent”, “fur baby” super status anthropomorphization.

 Companion dog owners can call themselves and their dogs whatever they wish.
 I know that most like yourself mean no harm.
 Even a few of my favourite trainers have fallen into the “it’s just harmless terminology” trap but after reading some of what I’ve written on the topic are taking a second look.
 Still, when anyone making money from companion dog owners uses those terms while I won’t’ necessarily dismiss them as someone not to be taken seriously, it will remain a huge red flag that they may be the sort that loves dogs far more than they understand them.